Can you Listen for a Water Leak?

 For example when we are doing central heating leak detection, including when people are getting a persistent F1 boiler fault or E119 boiler fault on their system, acoustic listening devices are very useful.

 It is important to note that an experienced leak detection specialist will have a ‘trained ear’ to know what to listen for with water leaks.
 They will pick up on sounds that a normal person might ignore, equally they will understand the sounds that are ‘normal’ in pipework that do not indicate a leak.
 This is clearly very important because you do not want to be excavating or accessing an area on a misunderstood sound from the device!
 Using a professional leak detection company is recommended.

 This is especially the case when dealing with a leak between house and meter.

 That is a very good question and the answer depends – it will depend on the type of water leak.
 For example, as you might expect, a drip sounds different to a trickle, spray or flow of water from a leak.
 It also depends on where a leak is coming from, and the materials involved – both the pipework material and the location of the pipework – e.g. in concrete, in a cavity wall etc.

 Something that can often help with what sound the technician is listening for can be using water meter readings coupled with our water leak calculator – these together will highlight the volume of water loss, which gives a clue as to whether you are looking for a drip or a gush of water.
 As you might expect, both sound very different on acoustic listening devices!

-As we said before, the trained ear of a professional leak detection specialist will be tuned to understand very subtle noises that water leaks make.
+As we said before, the trained ear of a professional, advanced leak detection specialist will be tuned to understand very subtle noises that water leaks make.